Southend-on-Sea: Radio

 In 1981, Southend became the home of Essex Radio, which broadcast from studios below Clifftown Road.
-The station was formed by several local companies, including Keddies, Garons & TOTS nightclub, with David Keddie, owner of the Keddies department store in Southend, becoming its chairman.
+The station was formed by several local companies, including Keddies, Garons and TOTS nightclub, with David Keddie, owner of the Keddies department store in Southend, becoming its chairman.
 In 2004, the renamed Essex FM, then Heart Essex moved to studios in Chelmsford.
 It is now part of Heart East.

-The BBC Local Radio station that broadcast to Southend is BBC Essex.
+The BBC Local Radio station that broadcasts to Southend is BBC Essex.

 On 28 March 2008, Southend got its own radio station for the first time, which was also shared with Chelmsford Radio.
 Southend Radio started broadcasting from purpose-built studios adjacent to the Adventure Island theme park.
 The station merged with Chelmsford Radio in 2015 and became Radio Essex.

 Television

 Southend is served by London and East Anglia regional variations of the BBC and ITV.
 Television signals are received from either Crystal Palace or Sudbury TV transmitters.
 The area can also pick up BBC South East and ITV Meridian from the Bluebell Hill TV transmitter.

 Southend has appeared in several television shows and advertisements.
 It has been used on numerous occasions by the soap EastEnders with its most recent visit in 2022.
-Southend Pier was used by ITV show Minder for its end credits in season 8, 9 and 10, and since 2014 has been home to Jamie & Jimmy's Friday Night Feast.
+Southend Pier was used by ITV show Minder for its end credits in season 8, 9 and 10, and between 2014 & 2021 was home to Jamie & Jimmy's Friday Night Feast.
 Advertisements have included Abbey National, CGU Pensions, National Lottery, the 2015 Vauxhall Corsa adverts featuring Electric Avenue, a seafront arcade the 2018 Guide Dogs for the Blind campaign and for the promo for David Hasselhoff's Dave programme Hoff the Record.

 In fiction

-Southend is the seaside vacation place chosen by the John Knightley family in Emma by Jane Austen, published 1816.
-The family arrived by stage coach, and strongly preferred it to the choice of the Perry family, Cromer, which was 100 mi from London, compared to the easier distance of 40 mi from the London home of the John and Isabella Knightley, as discussed at length with Mr. Woodhouse in the novel in Chapter XII of volume one.
+Southend is the seaside holiday location chosen by the John Knightley family in Emma by Jane Austen, published 1816.
+The family arrived by stage coach and strongly preferred it to the choice of the Perry family, Cromer, which was 100 mi from London, compared to the easier distance of 40 mi from the London home of the John and Isabella Knightley, as discussed at length with Mr. Woodhouse in the novel in Chapter XII of volume one.

 In The Hitchhiker's Guide to the Galaxy by Douglas Adams, after being saved from death in the vacuum of space, Arthur Dent and Ford Prefect find themselves in a distorted version of Southend (a consequence of the starship Heart of Golds Infinite Improbability Drive).
 Dent briefly feared that both he and Prefect did in fact die, based on a childhood nightmare where his friends went to either Heaven or Hell but he went to Southend.

 Dance on My Grave, a book by Aidan Chambers, is set in Southend.
 Chambers had worked as a teacher in the city's Westcliff High School for Boys for three years.

 In the novel Starter for Ten by David Nicholls, the main character Brian Jackson comes from Southend-on-Sea.
 The book was adapted into a 2006 film directed by Tom Vaughan.